severity1/terraform-cloud-mcp/README.md

 For other platforms (like Cursor, Copilot Studio, or Glama), follow their platform-specific instructions for adding an MCP server.
 Most platforms require:
 1. The server path or command to start the server.
-2. Environment variables for the Terraform Cloud API token.
+2. Environment variables for the Terraform Cloud API token (`TFC_TOKEN`).
+3. Optional environment variable to enable delete operations (`ENABLE_DELETE_TOOLS=true` for destructive operations).
-3. Configuration to auto-start the server when needed.
+4. Configuration to auto-start the server when needed.

 ---